syncfusion-content/blazor-docs/blazor/introduction.md

 Welcome to Syncfusion Blazor!

 Syncfusion Blazor is a modern enterprise UI components library for creating Blazor WebAssembly or Server applications.
-Syncfusion Blazor components library has been built from the ground up to be lightweight, responsive, modular and touch-friendly.
+Syncfusion Blazor components library has been built from the ground up to be lightweight, responsive, modular, and touch-friendly.

 ## How to best read this user guide